-Tips on How to Start Walking Every Day for Your Mental Health
+Tips to Start Walking Every Day for Your Mental Health

-Nope – I needed something easy that I knew I could do every day.
+What’s the best way to do a challenge?
+To do it every day.
 I wanted to try out Jerry Seinfeld’s method: don’t break the chain.
-In a nutshell, this means you start doing something every day and mark off an X on the calendar to show that you did it.
+In a nutshell, this means you start doing something every day and mark an X on the calendar to show that you did it.
 Not wanting to break the chain of X’s, you keep doing it.

 Since we have a treadmill in our house, I settled on 30 minutes of walking every day.
 I know – that sounds pretty low key.
 To make it a bit harder, the walking would be at 3.5 miles per hour with a 2% incline.
 The incline helps to make it more equivalent to walking outdoors.
-Which, incidentally, I would prefer to do, but given that it’s winter in Canada, that’s just not possible.
+(Or you could just walk outdoors if you choose!)

-So – I embarked on my goal of walking for 30 minutes every day each day until the end of December.
+So – I embarked on my goal of walking for 30 minutes every day each day until the end of the month of December.
 How did I do?

 I’m happy to report that on average, I met my walking goals.
 I did miss a couple of days (Boxing day was one), but I made it up by walking an hour the following day.

 And you know what?
 Walking is addictive.
 You might find that you go past the 30 days and don’t want to stop.
 Just make sure that if you keep up your daily walking, that you make time for other workouts too.
 Everything in balance.

 (Want to hear the story of someone who’s done a 30 day walking challenge?
 Watch the video below)